 Our materials experts fabricate electrical insulators from several different materials depending on the device or machinery.
 We’ll often use plastics, rubbers, paper and films to prevent electrical arcing and unwanted electrical contact.

 Need custom electrical insulation to complete your project?
-Call us today to set up an order or for more questions.
+Call 952-368-4225 to set up an order or to ask questions of our materials experts.